When you learn French with videos, you’re diving into one of France’s greatest cultural contributions.

 In each video, you’ll listen to a conversation and then there will be a question about what was said that you can answer.
 At the end, they play the conversation again and explain what the right answer was.

-What makes these videos even easier to use is that they’re divided into four playlists based on level of difficulty: absolute beginner, beginner, intermediate and advanced.
+What makes these French video lessons even easier to use is that they’re divided into four playlists based on level of difficulty: absolute beginner, beginner, intermediate and advanced.

 Here’s a YouTube channel hosted by a woman named Jennifer.
-If you like the idea of seeing a teacher explain something to you face-to-face, you may appreciate her physical presence in several of her videos.
+If you like the idea of seeing a teacher explain something to you face-to-face, you may appreciate her physical presence in several of her French video lessons.

 For instance, in this helpful video on forming the passé composé (perfect tense), she stands in front of a whiteboard as she explains the topic, writing words on the board as necessary.